G7 to support climate insurance for poor, finance disappoints

 "Their acknowledgement of the need to provide climate finance after 2020 was an improvement on previous positions but we urgently need a roadmap to the pledged $100 billion.
 These countries still have plenty of opportunity between now and Paris to step up to the plate," he added.

-Oxfam also criticized the G7 failure to explain clearly how wealthy governments would scale up public climate finance.
+Oxfam also criticised the G7 failure to explain clearly how wealthy governments would scale up public climate finance.

 "Developing countries need a credible financial roadmap, not a set of accounting tricks," said Tim Gore, head of climate and food policy with Oxfam.
 "Currently rich countries provide just 2 percent of what poor countries need to adapt to a changing climate."